Skip to main content

 typeType of traffic, egress or ingress.

-routeID of the route that matches the request.
+routeID of the route that the HTTP status originates from when prefer_name is false (default), and name of the route when prefer_name to true.
 Default to an empty string if a request does not match any route.

 consumerName of the consumer associated with a request.
 Default to an empty string if no consumer is associated with the request.